 It is often used in chemical analysis (iodometry), in photography, analytics and used for effective experiments.
 It is one of the antidotes for potassium cyanide.

 Form: white, odorless, crystalline solid (pentahydrate)

 Chemical formula: Na2S2O3 * 5H2O

 Melting point: 48.5 ° C

-Sodium thiosulphate is used in the neutralization of chlorine and iodine solutions in water reservoirs, aquariums and ponds.
-Chlorine is a toxic element and its excess can be harmful to fish and crustaceans, hence it is important to remove chlorine by disinfecting tanks and equipment with sodium thiosulphate.
+Sodium thiosulphate is used as an agent in the neutralization of chlorine and iodine solutions in water reservoirs, ponds, aquariums.
+Chlorine is a toxic element, and excess chlorine can be harmful to fish and crustaceans, hence it is important to remove chlorine by disinfecting tanks and equipment with sodium thiosulphate.

-Hydrogenated sodium thiosulfate (Na2S2O3 x 5H2O) melts at 48 ° C to form "crystalline water", and after melting it turns into a subcooled liquid state.
-As a result of throwing a sodium thiosulphate crystal into it or by means of a sudden impulse (impact) crystallizes with the release of heat (at about 45 ° C).
-This phenomenon is applicable in chemical heaters.
+Hydrated sodium thiosulphate (Na2S2O3 x 5H2O) melts to "crystalline water" at 48 ° C, and after melting it turns into a subcooled liquid state and therefore due to dropping a sodium thiosulphate crystal or a sudden impulse (impact) begins to crystallize with separation heat (at about 45 ° C) this phenomenon has been used in chemical heaters.

-Sodium thiosulphate is also used for fungal infections.
-It is added to water in shower trays, bath tubs and shower cabins to get rid of ringworm.
-Sodium thiosulphate is often combined with salicylic acid in preparations intended for the treatment of wild dandruff.
+Sodium thiosulphate is used for fungal infections.
+It is added to the water in shower trays, bathtubs, shower cabins to get rid of ringworm.
+With dandruff dandruff, sodium thiosulphate is often combined with salicylic acid in a formulation that is applied topically to the affected areas.